-The research to support the development of the training tool has come from a number of recent research studies from the Centre for Neurodiversity & Development at Durham University.
+The research to support the development of the training tool has come from a number of research studies from the Centre for Neurodiversity & Development at Durham University.
 This research has involved experiments that have measured childrens’ attention during lessons, questionnaire studies with teachers and parents of autistic children on sensory differences, and interviews with educators looking at the range of factors that influence children’s engagement at school.
 Crucially, this work has highlighted how attention, arousal, and anxiety issues should not be viewed in isolation as they interact with each other - hence, ‘Triple-A’.
-These studies have highlighted how ‘Triple-A’ issues can affect engagement and learning in the classroom for all children, but especially for autistic pupils.
+These studies have highlighted how ‘Triple-A’ issues can affect engagement and learning in the classroom for all CYP, but especially for autistic pupils.

-The training tool has two functions: first to raise awareness and understanding of Triple-A issues using research evidence; and secondly, to provide practical guidance and strategies to enable teachers to support pupils who experience these issues.
+The training tool has two functions: first to change understanding of Triple-A issues using research evidence; and secondly, to provide practical guidance and strategies to enable teachers to support pupils who experience these issues.
 For example, through the training, participants will be able to download their own ‘Triple-A Toolbox’ with a range of strategies to support attention, arousal and anxiety in the classroom.
 It takes approximately 1.5 hours to complete, and everyone who completes the training will be provided with a certificate.

 Although the training has been targeted at education professionals, we believe it will be relevant more broadly, to autistic people, parents, families and any professional involved in supporting autistic and neurodivergent people.